eitanste/WAV-Editor/README.md

 # WAV-Editor
-A simple program to edit a WAV audio file
+A simple program to edit and creat a WAV audio files